jundalisay/sp/content/en/research/rand/intellectual/part-16.md

 ---
-title: "For the New Intellectual"
+title: "The Soul Of An Individualist"
-heading: "Part 1"
+heading: "Part 16"
 description: ""
 c: "firebrick"
-weight: 125
+weight: 130
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

-THE SOUL OF AN INDIVIDUALIST

 This is the speech that Howard Roark makes in his own defense, while on trial for having dynamited a government housing project under construction; he had